Franklin Jackes: Early life

 Franklin Jackes was born in London, England, the third child of William Jackes and Catharine Palmer.
 He had a twin brother who was named Napoleon, but who died in infancy.
 At the age of eight Franklin Jackes moved with his family to New York City in 1812, however he returned to Europe to serve in the army of the Duke of Wellington as an apprentice baker during the Battle of Waterloo.
 He then returned to New York City and subsequently moved to Toronto with his family in 1817.
 There he became a baker, known in particular for his high-quality horse cakes which were sold for half a penny each.

 In 1825, while walking along the harbour of Toronto Jackes encountered the wealthy miller Benjamin Thorne who was offering to sell his fleet of flour for five pounds, at such a low price because he believed it had sunk in Lake Ontario due to its extreme tardiness.
 Jackes agreed to buy his wares, and the fleet arrived the same afternoon, making him a wealthy man.

 In the spring of 1842, he bought a house known as Castlefield from a prominent Torontonian lawyer and politician named James Hervey Price for the price of 985 Spanish dollars, as well as other large amounts of land in modern-day Toronto.
 The red-brick Neo-Gothic residence had four crenellated turrets, east of present-day Duplex Avenue.
-The property was sold to developers in 1885, and remolished in 1918.
+The property was sold to developers in 1885, and demolished in 1918.
 The site was found to be the site of Iroquoian village.